openshift/enhancements/enhancements/storage/csi-driver-install.md

     * Reusal of RBAC rules - all the operators + drivers need very similar, if not equal, Roles/ClusterRoles.
     * Better visibility - if there is a problem with a cloud CSI driver, it's clear where to look, on all OCP installations.
     * Not polluting OCP with 1-2 new namespace per cloud, with cloud-specific namespace names.
+  * The only exception from this rule is Manila.
+     * The operator still runs in `openshift-cluster-csi-drivers` namespace.
+     * The CSI driver runs in namespace `openshift-manila-csi-driver`.
+     * Reason for this split is migration from OLM.
+In OCP 4.5, Manila CSI driver operator was available through OLM and the driver ran in namespace `openshift-manila-csi-driver`.
+At the same time, the driver was GA.
+To enable seamless upgrade from 4.5 to 4.6, we decided not to change the driver namespace.
-* Each CSI driver uses cloud-credential-operator to obtain a role in the underlying cloud + its credentials to manipulate with the cloud storage API.
+* Each CSI driver uses cloud-credential-operator to obtain a role in the underlying cloud + its credentials to manipulate with the cloud storage API. `CredentialsRequest` is included in CSO's manifests.

 ### Installation
 1. During installation, CVO starts cluster-storage-operator (CSO).
+2. CVO also creates all `CredentialsRequest` for all CSI drivers.
+This is common for all `CredentialsRequest` and it allows cluster admins to provide their own credentials.
-2. CSO detects underlying cloud and starts operators for CSI driver(s) for the particular cloud.
+3. CSO detects underlying cloud and starts operators for CSI driver(s) for the particular cloud.
-   * I.e. CSO deploys corresponding CSI driver operators, incl. their ServiceAccount, RBAC, CRD, Deployment and finally a default CR.
+   * I.e. CSO deploys corresponding CSI driver operators, incl. their ServiceAccount, RBAC, CRD, Deployment and finally a default `ClusterCSIDriver` CR.
-3. CSO still creates default storage classes for the in-tree volume plugins if needed, according to the timeline below.
+4. CSO still creates default storage classes for the in-tree volume plugins if needed, according to the timeline below.
-4. The CSI driver operator obtains cluster credentials via cloud-credential-operator and deploys the CSI driver, i.e. creates its RBAC, Deployment, DaemonSet and CSIDriver objects.
-Progress of the deployment is reported in `CR.Status` of the operator CR.
+5. The CSI driver operator deploys the CSI driver, i.e. creates its RBAC, Deployment, DaemonSet and CSIDriver objects.
+    Progress of the deployment is reported in `ClusterCSIDriver.Status` of the operator CR.
-5. CSO monitors CRs of the CSI drivers and reports back their status ("Progressing", "Degraded", "Available", ...) in CSO's ClusterOperator status.
+6. CSO monitors `ClusterCSIDriver` CRs and reports back their status ("Progressing", "Degraded", "Available", ...) in CSO's ClusterOperator status.